PernilleBrams/Scraping-projects-in-Python/README.md

 # TrustpilotScraper
-Different scripts for scraping; currently holds one for Trustpilot and Boligportalen.
+This repo currently holds a script for scraping AURA Energi's Trustpilot site.

 ## Trustpilot script
 Scrapes the Trustpilot site (in this case, the company AURA Energi) for all review entries.
 To get around that the URL is unique pr page - in contrast to the usual URL-construction, where page-URL is conveniently specified with page = 1 or 2 within the URL - a workaround was made to just access the link embedded in the "Next" button on the site.